MachineLearningLifeScience/poli-docs/docs/poli-docs/contributing/a_new_problem.md

 This tutorial covers how black boxes and problems are structured in the repository, and what it takes to add a new one.

-If you want to implement your own black box and problem, we recommend copy-pasting an existing folder (e.g. `sa_tdc`), and modifying it to suit your needs.
+If you want to implement your own black box and problem, we recommend copy-pasting an existing folder (e.g. `dockstring`), and modifying it to suit your needs.
 We provide a checklist at the end of this tutorial for the things you need to pay attention to.

 ## The structure of a problem